RingierIMU/mkt-plugin-wordpress-bus/readme.txt

 * (bug) A `wp-image-<id>` class left behind by a content migration was believed over the `<img src>` it sits on, so an article could dispatch photographs belonging to a different article.
 Resolution is now URL-first: the attachment holding the URL's upload path wins, and the class is consulted only when nothing holds that path.
 Block attributes are reconciled the same way, which covers blocks that render no `<img>`.
 * (bug) Images were resolved from `get_the_content()`, which returns only the teaser for a body carrying `<!--more-->` and only page one for `<!--nextpage-->`, silently dropping every image below the cut.
 Resolution now reads the stored post content.
 * (bug) Commented-out markup, protocol-relative `<img src>` URLs and over-broad `wp-image-` class matching each produced a wrong or missing image; all three are fixed.
+* (bug) Non-ASCII filenames (Romanian diacritics) were corrupted during resolution and their images discarded.
+Path handling is now byte-safe.

 #### Changed ####
 * (refactor) `ArticleEvent` resolves images from block attributes, `wp-image-<id>` classes and upload URLs instead of the attachment relationship, reconciling each attachment ID against the `src` of its own `<img>` tag so that a stale ID left by a content migration cannot substitute an unrelated picture.
 The featured image stays a separate hero entry.